NYPL/sfr-lambda-epub-s3/README.md

 - Date Updated
 - Status Message
 - MD5 Hash (from s3 eTag, see below)

+#### Accessibility Report Output
+The accessibility reports are generated asynchronously (so that they don't block the s3 storage process) so the reports are generated separately for the output stream.
+They include:
+- RowID
+- Ace Version
+- Report Timestamp
+- Raw JSON output of Ace Report
+- # of violations summary (critical, serious, moderate, minor)

 #### Note on md5 hash
 The hash of the file (generally only relevant for the archived .epub) is taken from the automatically generated "eTag" from s3.
 As noted in the s3 documentation (https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html) any file stored by a normal putObject request has an etag that is generated through an md5 hash of the file.
 If multipart upload is used or the file is encrypted, then this does not hold true.
 This allows us to rely on the etag for fixity checks for now, but it must be kept in mind if other upload processes are used, or if Amazon changes how etags are calculated (however unlikely that may be)